WilliamLievesley/Certifications/README.md

 ## What I am currently working on.

-I am currently working on completing my Google Cyber Security Professional Certficate and aim to complete it by Febuary 2025.
+I am currently working on completing my Google Cyber Security Professional Certficate and aim to complete it by March 2025.